TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 + const queryClient = new QueryClient({ logger: customLogger })
 ```

-### Undefined is an illegale cache value for successful queries
+### Undefined is an illegal cache value for successful queries

 In order to make bailing out of updates possible by returning `undefined`, we had to make `undefined` an illegal cache value.
 This is in-line with other concepts of react-query, for example, returning `undefined` from the [initialData function](guides/initial-query-data#initial-data-function) will also _not_ set data.